roemvaar/rusty-os/README.md

 This is a hobby project in order to learn the inner components of OS design and low-level development for ARM processors using Rust.
 Rusty-OS being a hobby project can't be compared to mainstream RTOSs like The Zephyr Project, FreeRTPS, QNX, etc.

+A lot of the design and development ideas where inspired by ECE 652 course from University of Waterloo.